 Depending on the option you select and the size of your practice, your backup will take from one to three hours.

-Check That Backup Was Successful
+Check that the Backup Was Successful

 You will see a message telling you whether or not the backup was successful.